trychlos/pwix-tenants-manager/README.md

 - `entityTabs`: a list of tabs to be inserted before the 'notes' tabs of the entity

+- `entityTabsAfter`: a list of tabs to be inserted after the 'notes' tabs of the entity, i.e. at the end

 - `recordTabs`: a list of tabs to be inserted before the 'notes' tabs of the record

+- `recordTabsAfter`: a list of tabs to be inserted after the 'notes' tabs of the record, i.e. at the end

 ##### `TenantNewButton`